 Richard J. McMillen has spent his life caring for the spiritual and practical needs of the hungry, homeless, and hurting.
 He has over 40 years experience in executive leadership at Rescue Missions.
 His vision for Sunday Breakfast Rescue Mission is to see that those who have been loved, rescued, and trained become those who love, rescue, and train.

 Rosalyn is a graduate of Cairn University.
 As a child, she spent her afternoons volunteering in a local homeless shelter but never thought it would lead her into a career.
 After spending a brief time teaching English in high school, Rosalyn decided to follow her passion of helping homeless men and women in need.
-As the Director of Development, Rosalyn is responsible for all communications, collaborations, and donor relations.
+As the Director of Development, Rosalyn furthers the mission, vision, and values of Sunday Breakfast through fundraising, communications, collaborations, and donor relations.

 Growing up in the Philadelphia region, Richard has spent his life helping others through fire prevention and youth mentorship.
 As the Director of Facilities, Rich oversees all the Mission property infrastructure and furthers large scale improvements.

 Bob came to faith as a college student studying Journalism and Public Relations at Temple University.
 He earned a Master’s degree from Biblical Theological Seminary in Hatfield PA, and a Doctor of Ministry from Grace Theological Seminary in Winona Lakes IN.
 Before joining the Sunday Breakfast team he served as a missionary for eight years in Europe and as a Senior Pastor for 23 years in the Poconos and the western suburbs of Philadelphia.
-As the Director of Advancement, Bob furthers the mission, vision, and values of Sunday Breakfast through fundraising and human resources.
-As Interim Director of Programs, Bob also oversees all services provided by the Mission and collaborates with nonprofit and faith-based organizations at the local and national level with interest in helping those experiencing homelessness move toward life with Christ, self-sufficiency, and life in the community.
+As Director of Programs, Bob also oversees all services provided by the Mission and collaborates with nonprofit and faith-based organizations at the local and national level with interest in helping those experiencing homelessness move toward life with Christ, self-sufficiency, and life in the community.

 As the Director of Men’s Minstries, Harvey oversees all programs at the Mission’s center city location which includes meal service, the emergency shelter, the Overcomer program, and many other services.